filippomangione/tatami-lemp/README.md

 > Note: first time you launch services, images will be built; process may be slow.

+Your project can be reached at  `http://localhost:/ `

+PhpMyAdmin will be available at  `http://localhost:8081/ `

 ## Stop all services
 ```
 docker-compose down